dogweather/forkful/content/en/go/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?

-Parsing a date from a string in Go involves converting the date represented as text into a more usable format (e.g., `time.Time`).
-Programmers perform this task to handle date and time data more accurately in applications, especially when dealing with user input, APIs, or storage systems where dates are often represented as strings.

 ## How to:
 Go provides robust support for parsing dates and times through the `time` package.
 The key is understanding Go's reference date format: `Mon Jan 2 15:04:05 MST 2006`, which you use to tell Go how to interpret the incoming string.
 Here’s a quick example to get you started:

 ```go